tc39/proposal-uuid/README.md

 term "version" in the context of the UUID spec, the term `randomUUID()` appears to be much more descriptive for `v4` UUIDs.

-### But aren't v1 UUIDs better because they are guaranteed to be unique?
+### Aren't v1 UUIDs better because they are guaranteed to be unique?

 As an oversimplification, `v1` UUIDs consist of two parts: A high-precision `timestamp` and a `node` id.
 [IETF RFC 4122][rfc-4122] contains several requirements that are supposed to ensure that